 The elected positions whose terms are expiring are:

-• Luke Dillinger, Domtar Paper Company, Economic Chamber.
-Luke Dillinger has served one three-year term and is eligible for nomination and re-election.
+• Sophie Beckham, International Paper, Economic Chamber.
+Sophie Beckham has served one three-year terms and is eligible for re-election.

-• Bill Wilkinson, Social Chamber.
-Bill Wilkinson has served two three-year terms and is not eligible for re-election.
+• Mike DeBonis, Green Mountain Club, Social Chamber.
+Mike DeBonis has served two three-year terms and is not eligible for re-election.

-One seat is currently vacant due to a resignation and chamber reassignment:
+One seat is currently vacant due to a resignation:

 • Nominations and seconds may be made on behalf of individuals from any chamber.
 Self-nominations (with required seconds) are acceptable.
 Nominations and seconds may only be made by FSC members in good standing.